lzfeda/lzfeda.github.io/index.md

 ## Biography
 I am an associate professor in the School of Mathematics and Statistics at Fuzhou University associated with the Center for Discrete Mathematics and Theoretical Computer Science.
-In 2022, I received the Ph.D. degree in Computer Science from the Fuzhou University, advised by Prof. [Jianli Chen](https://sme.fudan.edu.cn/5f/c6/c31133a352198/page.htm).
+In 2022, I received the Ph.D. degree in Computer Science from Fuzhou University, advised by Prof. [Jianli Chen](https://sme.fudan.edu.cn/5f/c6/c31133a352198/page.htm).
 My research interests include optimation algorithms and VLSI physical design automation.

 ## Publications